mmiguelcalixto/mmiguelcalixto/README.md

 🖥️ I'm a 17 year old IT student based in Brazil.

-💼 I'm currently an intern in a software development company.
+💼 I'm currently an intern at a software development company.

 ⚡ My skills:
 <p align="left">